bellhyve/zelta/README.md

 ## Quick Start: Back up the universe using a policy

 `zelta match` and `zelta sync` are useful for migrations and backup scripts that deal with a small number of replication jobs interactively.
-To deal with dozens, you can use `zelta backup` perform many backups and receive a human-readable backup report or JSON detail.
+To deal with large numbers of backup volumes, you can use `zelta backup` perform many backups and receive a human-readable backup report or JSON detail.

-In the below, we'll start by doing the same as the first example, backing up a local `zroot` source to `backups/my_zroot_backup` using a policy.
+Next, we'll use a policy configuration file to perform the same task as we did in the first example: backing up a local `zroot` source to `backups/my_zroot_backup`.
 Set up and edit **zelta.conf**.

 ```sh
 vi /usr/local/etc/zelta/zelta.conf
 ```

 First, let's make a configuration to test local backups.
-The first line below is a unique Site name of choice, representing a locaiton or backup set.
+The first line below is a unique Site name of choice, representing a location or backup set.
 Note the two spaces before host and dataset names:

 ```yaml
 MyLocalBackups: